-The party requesting this advisory opinion is [Name redacted] (the "Requestor"), a limited liability partnership formed in August 2002 for the purpose of operating the Hospital.
-The Requestor is owned by [Name redacted] (the "General Hospital"), [Name redacted] (the "Management Company"), and 56 physicians or physician-owned entities.
-The Requestor formed a wholly-owned subsidiary partnership in October 2003, which acquired an interest in [Name redacted] (Real Estate Company).
-Real Estate Company will develop the medical office building in which the hospital will be located.
-All physician owners of the Requestor are also investors in Real Estate Company.
-The Requestor will lease the Hospital from Real Estate Company.
-The Management Company will manage the Hospital's daily operations.
-The Requestor certified that the Hospital will focus almost exclusively on surgical procedures.
-All physician owners of the Requestor will be members of the Hospital's active medical staff and will regularly refer patients to, and treat patients at, the Hospital.
+The party requesting this advisory opinion is [name redacted] (the "Requestor"), a limited partnership formed in early 2003 for the purpose of operating the Hospital.
+The Requestor is owned and controlled by a group of [approximately 30] physician investors and [name redacted], an entity established by the [name redacted] ("Developer").
+The Developer established a number of separate but related legal entities to implement its project development goals. [name redacted] ("Real Estate Company") is a Developer-controlled entity created to purchase the land on which the Hospital is located and to contract for the design and construction of the Hospital.
+The Requestor leases the Hospital from the Real Estate Company.4

+The Requestor certified that the Hospital is a single story facility with sixteen beds, six operating rooms, and seven treatment rooms.
+Construction of the Hospital began in January 2004.
+The Hospital opened in February 2005.

+The Requestor certified that the Hospital focuses almost exclusively on surgical procedures.
+All physician owners of the Requestor are members of the Hospital's active medical staff and will regularly refer patients to, and treat patients at, the Hospital.

+4 We express no opinion regarding any direct or indirect financial relationship that may be created between the referring physicians and the Developer, Real Estate Company, or any other entity or entities as a result of any component of the arrangement.